 However, no matter the frequency or speed used for 5G technology – low, mid or high – the pulsed wireless radiation from ALL frequencies is biologically harmful to health and the environment.
-The introduction of 5G technology will lead to the proliferation of more intense radiation and a denser network of antennae.
+The introduction of 5G technology (and more 3G, 4G +, or any wireless will lead to the proliferation of more intense radiation and a denser network of antennae.

 In 2017 ComReg – Commission for Communications Regulation – awarded five mobile and internet service providers space on the country’s 3.6GHz spectrum, which has been identified as a primary band suitable for the introduction of 5G in Europe.

 They are: Vodafone

 3 (Three) Ireland Hutchison